 by Chris Hodges

-I love how Pastor Chris writes plainly and positively about believing God’s promises for our lives.
-“I’m committed to seeing people saved, delivered, redeemed, and fulfilled.
+Pastor Chris says, “I’m committed to seeing people saved, delivered, redeemed, and fulfilled.
 Here’s how we define success at our church: when people are moving from where they are to where God wants them to be.”

 5. My Spiritual Journey